barryclark/jekyll-now/_posts/2015-12-6-Fury-Road.md

 ---
 layout: post
 title: Fury Road I
 titledesc: ... we travel again!
 author: dactrtr
 feature: http://screenrant.com/wp-content/uploads/Mad-Max-Fury-Road-explosion.jpg
+lang: eng
 ---

- *disclaimer: this isn't about Mad Max Fury Road, it's about the road trip through the south island, mini review of mad max, it's like Caffeine for the eyes, just amazing.*
+_disclaimer: this isn't about Mad Max Fury Road, it's about the road trip through the south island, mini review of mad max, it's like Caffeine for the eyes, just amazing._

 ## We laugh, we die, and we laugh again

 First I want to start with this video that's pretty much what was all this epic journey...

  <iframe width="560" height="315" src="https://www.youtube.com/embed/NGF6Z4Z5jMA" frameborder="0" allowfullscreen></iframe>

  I have to confess that I have **no frickin idea** of which places we visit, I was only a picture-asian-monkey, and also I'm really *bad with names*.
 So I can't be specific saying *tinkukurapomimu* it's an amazing place, also because that place doesn't exist, I think.